Disneyland With Babies. What Rides Can You Babywear On And More.

 - Buena Vista Street Restroom

-As far as attractions go most infants can ride on a parent's lap or in a carrier on these attractions.
+Most infants can ride on a parent's lap or in a carrier on rides.
 I have seen different Cast Members allow lap sitting on a few of these but no baby wearing.
 It depends on the ride operator.
 You can ask for a Rider Swap on any ride that has a height restriction.
 Any dark ride that may scare younger children will have a * next to it:

 - *Alice In Wonderland